natestrong/severance-game/README.md

 ## Game Rules

+Below are the game rules that will be progressively implemented, with checkboxes to track our progress:

 ### Game Objective and Completion
-- **Game Objective**: Find and refine all "scary numbers" to help complete the Cold Harbor game level
+- [ ] **Game Objective**: Find and refine all "scary numbers" to help complete the Cold Harbor game level
-- **Level Completion**: The game completes when the Cold Harbor level reaches 100%
+- [ ] **Level Completion**: The game completes when the Cold Harbor level reaches 100%

 ### Game Board and Scary Numbers
-- **Game Board**: The board contains numerous numbers, with 1% of them being "scary numbers"
+- [x] **Game Board**: The board contains numerous numbers, with 1% of them being "scary numbers"
-- **Identifying Scary Numbers**: Scary numbers have a more intense jitter compared to the normal slow shake of other numbers
+- [x] **Identifying Scary Numbers**: Scary numbers have a more intense jitter compared to the normal slow shake of other numbers
-- **Number Selection**: Only scary numbers can be clicked and selected; regular numbers will not respond
+- [x] **Number Selection**: Only scary numbers can be clicked and selected; regular numbers will not respond

 ### Scary Number Groups and Mechanics
-- **Group Formation**: When a scary number is clicked, 1-20 neighboring numbers become "scary" as well
+- [x] **Group Formation**: When a scary number is clicked, 1-20 neighboring numbers become "scary" as well
-- **Chain Requirement**: All scary numbers in a group must form an unbroken chain of neighbors from the original selected number
+- [x] **Chain Requirement**: All scary numbers in a group must form an unbroken chain of neighbors from the original selected number
-- **Group Completion**: When all numbers in a scary group are selected, they disappear from the board
+- [x] **Group Completion**: When all numbers in a scary group are selected, they disappear from the board

 ### Progress Tracking System
-- **Group Boxes**: Five Group Boxes at the bottom of the page track completion progress
+- [x] **Group Boxes**: Five Group Boxes at the bottom of the page track completion progress
-- **Box Contribution**: Each Group Box contributes 20% to the overall level completion
+- [x] **Box Contribution**: Each Group Box contributes 20% to the overall level completion
-- **Scoring**: Each scary number in a completed group is worth two percentage points
+- [x] **Scoring**: Each scary number in a completed group is worth two percentage points
-- **Random Assignment**: Completed scary groups are randomly assigned to an available Group Box
+- [x] **Random Assignment**: Completed scary groups are randomly assigned to an available Group Box
-- **Box Filling**: Group Boxes are filled up to 100% and then considered complete
+- [x] **Box Filling**: Group Boxes are filled up to 100% and then considered complete
-- **Final Completion**: When all five Group Boxes reach 100%, the level is complete
+- [ ] **Final Completion**: When all five Group Boxes reach 100%, the level is complete

+### Implementation Order
+1. First, implement the game board with basic number display and normal shaking animation
+2. Add the Group Boxes UI at the bottom of the page
+3. Implement the identification and special jitter for scary numbers
+4. Create the logic for scary number selection and neighbor chain formation
+5. Develop the group completion mechanics and number disappearance
+6. Implement the scoring system and random Group Box assignment
+7. Add the level completion detection and celebration

-## Game Features
+## Implemented Features

 ### Core Game Mechanics
 - Grid Generation: Random number grid with "scary" cells (1% of total)